arthurpessoa/pandoc_resume/README.md

     ConTeXt
     pandoc

-    You will need both pandoc and ConTeXt installed on your system, which on Debian and derivatives can be achieved with sudo apt-get install pandoc context
+    You will need both pandoc and ConTeXt installed on your system, which on Debian and derivatives can be achieved with:
+    ```
+    sudo apt-get install pandoc context
+    ```